mohamed-m-ali/resume.md-1/resume.md

 - Facilitate productive system design sessions, collaborating with architects and fellow developers to refine requirements.
 - Create C# libraries optimized for Windows OS tablets, enabling seamless functionality and performance.
 - Implement comprehensive unit, integration, and deployment tests to ensure high-quality and reliable software.

+### <span>Senior Systems Integration Developer, American University in Cairo</span> <span>August 2018 - December 2022</span>
+The primary goal of the university's systems integration team is to facilitate seamless communication and integration among the various software systems utilized by the institution.
+#### Main Responsibilities:
+- Architected, designed, and developed integration projects using C# and BizTalk.
+- Developed various BizTalk artifacts such as Orchestrations, Pipelines, and Pipeline components.
+- Implemented REST APIs and SOAP Web Services using ASP.NET Core (C#), Python, and PHP to facilitate system integration.
+- Built dynamic web applications utilizing ASP.NET Core for efficient and user-friendly experiences.
+- Designed and developed Extract, Transform, and Load (ETL) integration projects using C# and Microsoft SSIS.
+- Established Continuous Integration-Continuous Deployment (CI-CD) Pipelines using Github Workflows.
+- Implemented thorough unit, integration, and load testing for reliable software solutions.
+- Provided mentorship and guidance to junior developers, ensuring adherence to best practices in software development.

 ###  <span>Senior Machine Learning Engineer, Mawdoo3.com (Part-Time)</span> <span>November 2019 - November 2022</span>
 - Built models for Arabic-Dialect Identification to identify dialects of Arabic accurately.